Eric Hosmer Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Dodgers' 4.30 team ERA ranks 14th across all MLB pitching staffs.
+- The Dodgers have a 4.57 team ERA that ranks 15th among all MLB pitching staffs.

-- The Dodgers give up the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Dodgers pitchers combine to rank 11th in baseball in home runs allowed (15 total, 1.1 per game).

-- Syndergaard (0-1) takes the mound for the Dodgers to make his third start of the season.
+- Grove (0-1) makes the start for the Dodgers, his third of the season.

-- In his most recent appearance on Sunday, the righty tossed four innings against the Arizona Diamondbacks, allowing six earned runs while surrendering eight hits.
+- The righty last pitched on Sunday against the Arizona Diamondbacks, when he tossed 3 1/3 innings, allowing nine earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.